adamsutherland/quicksilver/README.md

 jacobi(folder) # coverts to Jacobi coordinates
 bary(folder) # converts to absolute barycentric coordinates
 ```
-You can calculate the orbit elements for each coordinate system individually, this isn’t automatically done since it is a very computationally intensive process
+You can calculate the orbit elements for each coordinate system individually, this isn’t automatically done since it is a computationally intensive process
 ```
-cal_elements(folder,’coordinate system’)
+cal_elements(folder,'coordinate system')
 ```
-Where ‘coordinate system’ is ‘central’, ’bary’, ‘jacobi’, or ‘totalbary’.
+Where 'coordinate system' is 'central', 'bary', 'jacobi', or 'totalbary'.

 It is possible to read the results of info.out and determine the fate of each body.
 ```